awesome-lists/awesome-bash/README.md

 ## Books and Resources

 - [The Bash-Hackers Wiki](https://web.archive.org/web/20230406205817/https://wiki.bash-hackers.org/) - Human-readable documentation of any kind about GNU Bash.
-- [Bash beginner's mistakes](https://web.archive.org/web/20230330234404/https://wiki.bash-hackers.org/scripting/newbie_traps) - List of Bash beginne mistakes (by the Bash-Hackers Wiki).
+- [Bash beginner's mistakes](https://web.archive.org/web/20230330234404/https://wiki.bash-hackers.org/scripting/newbie_traps) - List of Bash beginner mistakes (by the Bash-Hackers Wiki).
 - [Bash Guide](http://mywiki.wooledge.org/BashGuide) - A bash guide for beginners (by Lhunath).
 - [Bash FAQ](http://mywiki.wooledge.org/BashFAQ) - Answers most of your questions (by Lhunath).
 - [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls) - Lists the common pitfalls beginners fall into, and how to avoid them.